Tensor categories for vertex operator superalgebra extensions: Applications

-The main idea in this subsection is to use the induction functor to show and then exploit the correspondence between simple modules for $V$ and $A=V\oplus\sic$, where $A$ is a simple current extension of order 2.
-Here we handle the cases when $A$ is an extension with wrong statistics and when $A$ is a vertex operator superalgebra with correct statistics.
+In this subsection, we will get Verlinde formulae for regular \VOSA s of correct and wrong boson-fermion statistics, as well as for regular \VOA s with wrong statistics.
+The main idea is to use the induction functor to show and then exploit the correspondence between simple modules for $V$ and for $A=V\oplus\sic$, where $A$ is a simple current extension of order 2.